 We cannot be certain that Soliris will gain or maintain market acceptance on a country-by-country basis among physicians, patients, healthcare payers, and others.
-Although we have received regulatory approval for Soliris in the United States, Europe and Canada, such approvals do not guarantee future revenue.
+Although we have received regulatory approval for Soliris in the United States, Europe, Australia and Canada, such approvals do not guarantee future revenue.
 We cannot predict whether physicians, other healthcare providers, government agencies or private insurers will determine that our products are safe and therapeutically effective relative to cost.
 Medical doctors' willingness to prescribe, and patients' willingness to accept, our products depend on many factors, including prevalence and severity of adverse side effects in both clinical trials and commercial use, effectiveness of our marketing strategy and the pricing of our products, publicity concerning our products or competing products, our ability to obtain and maintain third-party coverage or reimbursement, and availability of alternative treatments, including bone marrow transplants.
 If Soliris fails to achieve or maintain market acceptance on a country-by-country basis, we may not be able to market and sell it successfully in such countries, which would limit our ability to generate revenue and could harm our overall business.

-If we fail to comply with continuing United States and foreign regulations, we could lose our approvals to market Soliris, and our business would be seriously harmed.
+If we or our manufacturers fail to comply with continuing United States and foreign regulations, we could lose our approvals to market Soliris or our manufacturers could lose their approvals to manufacture Soliris, and our business would be seriously harmed.